 Required area = area of the figure OABO + area of the figure BCDB

 = 1 + 1

 For detailed discussion on applications of integration, download BYJU’S – the learning app.
-To know more on JEE syllabus, JEE preparation tips, JEE books, JEE Revision tips, JEE Study techniques etc., visit our website www.byjus.com.
+To know more about JEE syllabus, JEE preparation tips, JEE books, JEE Revision tips, JEE Study techniques, etc., visit our website www.byjus.com.